 Landcare Australia Limited and National Landcare Network.
 Landcare signs the "Darwin Agreement" for ecosystem restoration - Landcare Australia Ltd and the National Landcare Network have both signed up to the 'Darwin Agreement', a collaboration between Australasian environmental organisations to support the UN Decade on Ecosystem Restoration.
-The Consortium urges concerted support of the UN Decade on Ecosystem Restoration by all sectors of society - policy makers, industry and communities - to retain ecosystems, reduce our impacts upon them and to repair ecosystems to optimise potential for humanity to revive the natural world that supports us all.
+The Consortium urges concerted support of the UN Decade on Ecosystems, reduce our impacts upon them and to repair ecosystems to optimise potential for humanity to revive the natural world that supports us all.